ASGI (Asynchronous Server Gateway Interface) Draft Spec¶

 react to.
 For HTTP, this is as simple as two events in order -

 http.disconnect.
-For something like a WebSocket, this could be a series
+For something like a WebSocket, it could be more like

 Each message is a